 - turning out of the toes and foot

 Your doctor will begin by examining your foot.
-He or she may look for swelling along the posterior tibial tendon.
-Your doctor will also test your range of motion by moving your foot from side to side and up and down.
+They may look for swelling along the posterior tibial tendon.
+Your doctor will also test your range of motion by moving your foot side to side and up and down.
 PTTD can cause problems with side-to-side range of motion, as well as issues with moving the toes toward the shinbone.

-You may also be asked to stand on the leg that is bothering you and to try to stand up on your tiptoes.
-Usually, an individual with PTTD will not be able to do this.
+You may also need to stand on the leg that’s bothering you and try to stand up on your tiptoes.
+Usually, an individual with PTTD won’t be able to do this.

-Most doctors are able to diagnose problems with the posterior tibial tendon by examining the foot, but your doctor may also order some imaging tests to confirm the diagnosis and rule out other conditions.
-X-rays or computed tomography (CT) scans may be ordered if the doctor suspects arthritis in the foot or ankle.
-Magnetic resonance imaging (MRI) and ultrasound scans can be ordered to confirm PTTD.
+Most doctors can diagnose problems with the posterior tibial tendon by examining the foot, but your doctor may also order some imaging tests to confirm the diagnosis and rule out other conditions.

-Most cases of PTTD can be treated without surgery.
+Most cases of PTTD are treatable without surgery.

 Depending on the severity of your PTTD, your doctor may suggest some form of support for your foot and ankle.
-An ankle brace may be recommended to help take tension off the tendon and allow it to heal more quickly.
-This may be used for mild to moderate PTTD, or PTTD occurring with arthritis.
+An ankle brace can help take tension off the tendon and allow it to heal more quickly.
+This is helpful for mild to moderate PTTD or PTTD that occurs with arthritis.